Andrey-86/first_repo/README.md

 # training_repo
-this is my training repositary
+This is my training repositary for the Data Science course at Spiced Academy in Berlin, Germany.